gravityplus/Gravity-Forms-Salesforce/trunk/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 2.3 =
+* API: __Now fully supports custom objects!__
+* API: Fixed error with endless spinning when choosing "Select the form to tap into"
+* Web to Lead: Fixed <a href="http://wordpress.org/support/topic/form-editing-broken-with-saleforce-web-to-lead">issue</a> on Form Settings page caused by Gravity Forms 1.7.7 update.

+= 2.2.7 =
+* Updated Web to Lead
+	- Fixed Lists input type
+	- Fixed issue where checkboxes and multiselects were being added as Array

 = 2.2.6 =
 * Updated Web to Lead to work with Gravity Forms 1.7+ form settings screens